josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 Finally, the board would be expected to operate transparently, to further address the concern raised in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}}.
 The default transparency rule arrived at during the IASA 2.0 design process is detailed above in in {{responsibilities}}.
 As with the LLC, the Board would need to establish how it would implement this commitment.

-Note also that the Board formation rules of LLC would be defined in its corporate documents, e.g., its articles of incorporation and bylaws.
+Board formation rules would be documented in the operating agreement between ISOC and the LLC.

 ## Trustee Term Length and Limit